Modified: 2019-03-27 13:20:33

-In our testing this glaze survives a 300F oven-to-icewater test without crazing on Plainsman M370.
-This glaze is less affected than the original when the application is too thick (there are minimal bubbles and crazing).
+In our testing this glaze survives a 300F oven-to-icewater test without crazing on Plainsman M370 (25-Porcelain using Nepheline, Tile#6 Kaolin, silica and Old Hickory ball clay.
+It is less affected than the original when the application is too thick (minimal bubbles and crazing).

 Plainsmanclays.com makes this recipe as a premixed powder.
-The glazes section on their site has additional guidelines on this use of this recipe.
+The glazes section on their site has additional info.

 Fired at cone 6.
 A melt fluidity comparison (behind) shows the G3808A clear base is much more fluid.
 While G2926B is a very good crystal clear transparent by itself (and with some colorants), with 2% added copper oxide it is unable to heal all the surface defects (caused by the escaping gases as the copper decomposes).
 The G3808A, by itself, is too fluid (to the point it will run down off the ware onto the shelf during firing).
 But that fluidity is needed to develop the copper blue effect (actually, this one is a little more fluid that it needs to be).
 Because copper blue and green glazes need fluid bases, strategies are needed to avoid them running off the ware.
 That normally involves thinner application, use on more horizontal surfaces or away from the lower parts of verticals.